Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/templates/list_presets.rst

    :align: right

 This control is useful to manage lists of items.
-They can be found in example in the object data properties.
+They can be found, for example, in the object data properties.

 Select
    To select an item, :kbd:`LMB` on it.